RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | releaseNotes| String| Notes around why the policy was released.
 Optional property with a 500 character limit.

 ## Box.deleteLegalHoldPolicy
 Sends a request to delete an existing legal hold policy.
 Note that this is an asynchronous process - the policy will not be fully deleted yet when the response comes back.
+Only Business Plus or Enterprise account.

 | Field      | Type  | Description
 |------------|-------|----------